sjzamora86/react-feature-toggles/README.md

 # react-feature-toggles-extended
 This application is extended version of [react-feature-toggles](https://github.com/RosyTucker/react-feature-toggles)

-#####extension
+## Extension
-This project aims to create a HOC feature that wraps the feature toggling component instead of creating a declarative component.
+This project aims to create a HOC feature that wraps the feature toggling component instead of using a declarative component.
-This makes a lot easier refactoring the existing application.
+Using HOC will make the refactoring a lot easier for existing applications that requires feature toggles.

-## Install
+## Install (Still not available as npm module)

 `npm install --save react-feature-toggles`